prakhaarr/devCall/README.md

 ## License 📄

 **Copyright Notice**
-© 2024 [Your Name].
+© 2025 Prakhar Gupta.
 All rights reserved.

 This project and its source code are protected under copyright law.
 No part of this software may be: